AlenaChuvasova/TheBankList/README.md

 TheBankList

-ClientBankList application that output required data from the database technologies used: Maven, MVC, JDBC, MySQL, TomCat, Servlet:
+ClientBankList application that output required data from the database

+Technologies used: Maven, MVC, JDBC, MySQL, TomCat, Servlet:

 Requirements:
 Maven 3.3.*

 JDK 11.0.1

 For program execution: